List of offshore wind farms in Denmark

 This is a list of operational, offshore wind farms in Denmark (within the national maritime boundaries).
 Denmark's wind power generation is the highest in the world as a fraction of domestic consumption, reaching 47% in 2019.

 Data is primarily from the 4C Offshore's Global Offshore Wind Farm Map and Database.
 Tariff data is supplied by the Danish Energy Agency.
-The name of the Wind Farm is the name used by the Energy Company when referring to the Farm and is usually related to a shoal or the name of the nearest town on shore.
-The Wind Farm part is implied and hence omitted for ease of reading.
+The name of the wind farm is the name used by the energy company when referring to the farm, and is usually related to a shoal or the name of the nearest town on shore.
+The "wind farm" part of the name is implied and hence omitted for ease of reading.

 Current farms

 Capacity factors are averaged over each wind farm's life.